cloudflare/cloudflare-docs/products/analytics/src/content/faq/web-analytics/index.md

 ### Does Cloudflare Web Analytics support UTM parameters?

 Not yet.
 UTM parameters are special query string parameters that can help track where traffic is coming from.
-Currently Cloudflare Web Analytics don't log query strings to avoid collecting potentially sensitive data, but we may add support for this in the future.
+Currently, Cloudflare Web Analytics do not log query strings to avoid collecting potentially sensitive data, but we may add support for this in the future.

 ### Does Web Analytics support custom events?